 The Core Laboratory works with faculty from the UM School of Engineering to generate materials for generation of 3D Human iPSC derived cardiac tissues.
 Each tissue has its own pacemaker and force of contraction can be quantified in a high content manner.

-The Core Laboratory generates patient specific stem cell derived cardiovascular cells for research.
-This image is of human stem cell derived cardiac muscle cells (cardiomyocytes) generated in the Lab.
-Each cardiomyocyte has a nucleus (blue) and contractile proteins (green).
+The Core Laboratory routinely generates patient specific stem cell derived cardiovascular cells for research.
+These are high resolution confocal images of human stem cell derived cardiac muscle cells (cardiomyocytes) generated in the Core Lab.
+Each cardiomyocyte has a nucleus (blue) and contractile proteins (red).
+The top image shows intercellular communication proteins expressed between the cells (green, connexin43).
 Remarkably these cells can be utilized to generate 3D cardiac tissue that has its own pacemaker and generates significant force to perform external work.